awlsring/terraform-provider-headscale/docs/data-sources/subnet_routes.md

 page_title: "headscale_subnet_routes Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The subnet routes data source allows you to get information on routes advertised by devices registered in the Headscale instance.
+  The subnet routes data source allows you to get information on routes advertised by devices registered on the Headscale instance.
 ---

 # headscale_subnet_routes (Data Source)

-The subnet routes data source allows you to get information on routes advertised by devices registered in the Headscale instance.
+The subnet routes data source allows you to get information on routes advertised by devices registered on the Headscale instance.

 ## Example Usage